-I know that making lotion can be daunting so I wrote THIS beginner’s guide to lotion making with only a 3 ingredient recipe.
+I know that making homemade lotion can be daunting so I wrote an extensive beginner’s guide to homemade lotion making with only a 3 ingredient recipe.
 Lately, I’ve been on a lotion making kick on a mission to make a thick, super moisturizing lotion that I need for my legs and heels.
 I’ve discovered a few new tricks and befriended an expert in making skin care that let me pick his brain on getting the perfect homemade lotion!

 How to Avoid Watery Lotion: